RouteLLM: Learning to Route LLMs with Preference Data: Introduction

 \section{Introduction}

 Recent advances in large language models (LLMs) have demonstrated remarkable capabilities across a wide range of natural language tasks.
-From open-ended conversation and question answering to text summarization and code generation, LLMs have showcased an impressive level of fluency and understanding \cite{achiam2023gpt, bubeck2023sparks}.
-This rapid progress has been enabled by a combination of architectural innovations, such as the Transformer architecture \cite{vaswani2017attention}, as well as improvements in scaling up data and training infrastructure \cite{brown2020language, radford2019language}.
+From open-ended conversation and question answering to text summarization and code generation, LLMs have demonstrated an impressive level of fluency and understanding \citep{achiam2023gpt, bubeck2023sparks}.
+This rapid progress has been enabled by a combination of architectural innovations, such as the Transformer architecture \citep{vaswani2017attention}, as well as scaling up data and training infrastructure \citep{brown2020language, radford2019language}.

-However, not all LLMs are created equal—there exists wide variation in the costs and sizes of LLMs, which can range in size from one billion to hundreds of billions of parameters.
-LLMs also differ in terms of the data they are trained on, which in turn leads to variations in the strengths, weaknesses, and capabilities of different models.
+However, not all LLMs are created equal—there exists wide variation in the sizes of different LLMs, which in turn affects the resources required to serve them.
+LLMs also differ in terms of the data on which they are trained, which in turn leads to variations in the strengths, weaknesses, and capabilities of different models.
 Broadly speaking, larger models tend to be more capable but come at a higher cost, while smaller models tend to be less capable but cheaper to serve.

-This heterogeneous landscape presents a dilemma in the practical deployment of LLMs in real-world applications.
-While routing all user queries to the largest, most capable model ensures high-quality results, it is prohibitively expensive.
-Conversely, routing queries to smaller models can save costs—up to more than 50x (e.g., Llama-3-70b vs. GPT-4, or Claude-3 Haiku vs. Opus\footnote{Per one million output tokens: Llama-3-70b (\$1) vs. GPT-4-0613 (\$60), Haiku (\$1.25) vs. Opus (\$75)})—but may result in lower quality responses, as the smaller model may not be able to handle complex queries effectively.
+This heterogeneous landscape presents a dilemma in the practical deployment of LLMs.
+Although routing all user queries to the largest and most capable model ensures high-quality results, it is prohibitively expensive.
+Conversely, routing queries to smaller models can save costs—by more than 50x (e.g., Claude-3 Haiku vs. Opus\footnote{Per one million output tokens: Haiku (\$1.25) vs. Opus (\$75)})—but may result in lower quality responses, as the smaller model may not handle complex queries effectively.

-To this end, \emph{LLM routing} is a promising solution to this problem, whereby each user query is first processed by a \emph{router model}, before deciding which LLM to route the query to.
-This can potentially route easier queries to smaller models, and more difficult queries to larger models, optimizing the quality of model responses while minimizing cost.
-However, optimal LLM routing—defined as achieving the highest quality given a cost target or minimizing cost given a quality target—is a challenging problem.
-A robust router model needs to infer the intent, complexity, and domain of an incoming query as well as understand candidate models' capabilities to route the query to the most appropriate model.
-Furthermore, the router model needs to be economical, fast, and adaptive to the evolving model landscape, where new models with improved capabilities are continually introduced.
+\emph{LLM routing} \citep{ding2024hybrid, hu2024routerbenchbenchmarkmultillmrouting} offers an effective solution by first processing each user query through a \emph{router}, which then determines the most suitable LLM to handle the query.
+The router can direct simpler queries to smaller models and more complex ones to larger models, thereby balancing response quality with cost efficiency.